josh-collinsworth/sveltekit-blog-starter/README.md

 ## Features

 - **Super fast static site generation** with hydration.
-Every route is compiled down to static HTML with optional JavaScript, thanks to the SvelteKit adapter-static (pre-installed)
+Every route is compiled down to static HTML with optional JavaScript, thanks to the SvelteKit static adapter (pre-installed)
 - **Zero-config prefetching** for automatic, fast background page loading
 - **Markdown support** for both pages and posts
 - **Sass** pre-installed and -configured